ShixiangWang/gcap/README.md

 ### Functions

-For more custom and advanced control of the analysis, you can read the well organized function list at [*package site*](https://shixiangwang.github.io/gcap/reference/index.html).
+For more custom and advanced control of the analysis, you can read the structured documentation at [*package site*](https://shixiangwang.github.io/gcap/reference/index.html).

 ## Logging